aditya43/aws/README.md

 - Can provide SSL encryption (HTTPS) at the edge using `ACM (Amazon Certificate Manager)`.
 - CloudFront can use SSL encryption (HTTPS) to talk to your applications.
 - Supports `RTMP Protocol` for videos and media.

+### Step Functions
+- Build a serverless visual workflow to orchestrate your `Lambda Functions`.
+- All the flow represent flow as a `JSON State Machine`.
+- Features:
+    * Sequence Of Lambda Functions.
+    * Parallel Lambda Functions.
+    * Conditions.
+    * Timeout.
+    * Error Handling.
+    * Etc..
+- Can also integrate with EC2, ECS, On Premise Servers, API Gateway.
+- Maximum execution time of `1 Year`.
+- Use Cases:
+    * Order fulfillment.
+    * Data processing.
+    * Web applications.
+    * Any workflow.